ikmMaierBTUCS/Algorithm-to-Automatically-Generate-Minimalist-Numeral-Grammars/README.md

 See https://github.com/ikmMaierBTUCS/Numeral-Reinforcement-Learning and https://github.com/ikmMaierBTUCS/CFG-to-MG-algorithm

 In 'Code.py' you find the function numberset2MG.
 When passing a language* to the function, the numeral words of the language are learned and finally presented as a Minimalist Grammar in Stabler(1997) style.

+*Pass a language by writing one the strings listed in 'Languages'.
+For some of the languages you also need to download 'Numeral.csv' and link its path to FILE_PATH_OF_LANGUAGESANDNUMBERS_DATA_CSV in the code.